Gateway Proposes Camping Fee Increase for 2015, Parking Fee Increase for 2017

 Proposing a fee increase is not a step the park takes lightly, especially during these economically trying times.
 Many families cannot afford to take vacations in distant locations.
 They depend more than ever on nearby parks a as places where they can get away.

-This fee increase will help Gateway maintain the services that visitors expect and deserve: lifeguards, restroom and shower facilities and keeping visitors safe and resources protected.
-See how Gateway is using the fee money collected in Fiscal Year 2011 for services and programs for the next fiscal year.
+This fee increase will help Gateway maintain the services that visitors expect and deserve: clean restroom and shower facilities and keeping visitors safe and resources protected.
+We are also able to use this money to do things like renovate the Ryan Visitor Center at Floyd Bennett Field and to add a web-cam to the Sandy Hook Lighthouse.

 Visiting non-beach areas will remain free.
 These include: the Sandy Hook Lighthouse, Floyd Bennett Field in Brooklyn, Fort Wadsworth in Staten Island, Fort Hancock at Sandy Hook and Jamaica Bay Wildlife Refuge in Queens.
 These will all remain free.